HA6Bots/Twitch-Clips-Compilation-Generator-TCCG-/README.md

 ![](Images/screenshot2.PNG)

-The **TCCG** is a system of bots that **collects clips automatically**, lets you edit videos by **cutting and combining these clips**, and puts them **together into a compilation video** ready to be uploaded straight to any social media platform. **Full VPS support is provided**, along with an accounts system so multiple users can use the bot at once.
+**TCCG** is a system of bots that **collects Twitch clips automatically**, allows you to easily edit videos by **cutting and combining clips**, and combines them **into a compilation video** ready to be uploaded straight to any social media platform, with optional **background music, animation intervals, outros or intros** . **Full VPS support is provided**, along with a basic authentication system so multiple users can use the bot at once.

-Compilation videos can be found in nearly **all** corners of the internet - YouTube, Facebook, Twitter, Instagram.
-The most common forms are **gaming compilations**.
-There are many different styles of gaming compilations that can be made. **Top clips, wins, fails, wtf moments, glitches, funny moments** etc. They wrack up a lot of views and can **quickly grow** a channels follower base, especially when a new game is released.
-However there are several challenges involved in creating compilation videos.
-This bot (or series of programs) addresses many of these issues.
+Compilation videos can be found in  **all** corners of the internet - YouTube, Facebook, Twitter, Instagram.
+One of the most popular types are **gaming compilations** showcasing compilations of entertaining gaming clips.
+There are many different variants of gaming compilations - **top clips, wins, fails, wtf moments, glitches, funny moments** etc. They wrack up a lot of views and can **quickly grow** a channels follower base, especially when a new game is released.
+However there are several inefficencies involved in creating compilation videos the traditional way.
+This bot (or series of programs) addresses many of these issues, streamlining the process of creating these videos.

-This bot is split up into three separate programs. **The server.
+This bot is split up into three co-dependent programs. **The server.
 The client.
-The video generator.** These programs perform different functions that when combined creates a very powerful system for **auto generating compilation videos**.
+The video generator.** These programs make up the powerful system for that is **TCCG**.

-Preview:
+*Sample Videos*:

 [Valorant Top 50 Plays Video](https://www.youtube.com/watch?v=6KfIjJeYU3s&feature=youtu.be)